Popular Ukulele Songs to Play: Top 12

 Chords for This Song: Am, C, G, F

-Whatever the key, it progresses the same four chords throughout the song, effortlessly sung and jammed.
-Its strum remains the same at most times.
+Whatever the key, it progresses through the same four chords throughout the song, effortlessly sung and jammed.
+Its strum remains the same most time.
 As a result, beginners and intermediate players might choose for themselves.

-Lyrically, the enthusiastic song is mentioned as “the advent of the love story of the age” and is also familiar for its metaphoric and pop culture references.
+Lyrically, the enthusiasts are mentioned as “the advent of the love story of the age” and are also familiar for their metaphoric and pop culture references.

 Tutorial